ihsn/SDCPractice/measure_risk.rst

 see the differences would be to rerun these visualizations and compare them to the base for risk changes.

-Example 4.8: Histogram and density plots of DIS-SUDA scores

 .. code-block:: R
+   :linenos:
+   :caption: Histogram and density plots of DIS-SUDA scores
+   :name: code48

     # Plot a histogram of disScore
     hist(sdcInitial@risk$suda2$disScore, main = 'Histogram of DIS-SUDA scores')